ChrisBoyce886/TriviaGame/README.md

 ## How to Play
 * Click Start
-* Timer will automaically start - you will have 1 minute and 30 seconds to complete the 10 question trivia game
+* Timer will automatically start - you will have 1 minute and 30 seconds to complete the 10 question trivia game
 * Choose one answer per question and try to get a score of 100%!
 * When the trivia game is completed press 'Submit' to see your results.
 * If the timer hits 00:00 before you are done the game will automatically stop and will display your results.